On the Relation between Realizable and Nonrealizable Cases of the Sequence Prediction Problem: Discussion

 Since the problem formulations presented here are mostly new (at least, in such a general form), it is not surprising that there are many questions left open.
 A promising route to obtain new results seems to be to first analyse the case of prediction in total variation, which amounts to studying the relation of absolute continuity and singularity of probability measures, and then to try and find analogues in less restrictive (and thus more interesting and difficult) cases of predicting only the next observation, possibly with Cesaro averaging.
 This is the approach that we took in this work.
-Here it is interesting to find properties common to all or most of the prediction problems (in total variation as well as with respect to other measures of the performance).
-A candidate is the ``countable Bayes'' property of Theorem~\ref{th:2}: if there is a solution to a given sequence prediction problem for a set $\C$, then a solution can be obtained as a mixture over a suitable countable subset of $\C$.
+Here it is interesting to find properties common to all or most of the prediction problems (in total variation as well as with respect to other measures of the performance), if it is at all possible.
+For example, the ``countable Bayes'' property of Theorem~\ref{th:2}, that states that if there is a solution to a given sequence prediction problem for a set $\C$ then a solution can be obtained as a mixture over a suitable countable subset of $\C$, holds for Problems~1--3 in total variation, and for Problems~1 and~2 in KL divergence; however we conjecture that it does not hold for the Problem~3 in KL divergence.

+It may also be interesting to study algebraic properties of the relation $\geklz$ that arises when studying Problem~2.
+We have show that it shares some properties with the relation $\getv$ of absolute continuity.
+Since the latter characterizes prediction in total variation and the former characterizes prediction in KL divergence (in the sense of Problem~2), which is much weaker, it would be interesting to see exactly what properties the two relations share.

 Another direction for future research concerns finite-time performance analysis.
 In this work we have adopted the asymptotic approach to the prediction problem, ignoring the behaviour of predictors before asymptotic.
 While for prediction in total variation it is a natural choice, for other measures of performance, including average KL divergence, it is clear that Problems 1-3 admit non-asymptotic formulations.
 It is also interesting what are the relations between performance guarantees that can be obtained in non-asymptotic formulations of Problems~1--3.